Burnley Manchester Road railway station: 1852 accident

-On 12 November 1849, the Manchester and Leeds Railway opened a single line branch – doubled in 1860 – from Todmorden to Burnley.
-The first station in the town, which was at Thorneybank, was replaced by Burnley Manchester Road in 1866.
+Manchester Road station

+To replace Burnley Thorneybank, a new station on the Gannow Junction extension named Burnley Manchester Road was built on the north-western side of Manchester Road, and it opened on 1 November 1866.
 It had two stone platforms, a modest single-storey main building on the eastbound ("up") side and a smaller waiting room with toilets on the opposite side.

 This closed to passenger traffic on 6 November 1961, and to goods in April 1973.
-The platforms were subsequently demolished, but the main building was retained and used as industrial premises.
+The platforms were subsequently demolished, but the main building was retained and used as industrial premises for a local dairy.

 The station was reopened (with new timber platforms) in September 1986, two years after the successful re-introduction of year-round services between Leeds and Preston/Blackpool North.
 The old station building was eventually demolished in 2013.